 . –Randy Fox for American Elegy

 Born and raised in Los Angeles Mark has always had an affinity for the unique culture of LA and Southern California.
 “As a native Angeleno, I’ve seen and enjoyed many of the things and places that are no longer here.
-Unlike other cities that preserve their history, LA has a penchant for tearing things and places down like much of the novelty or Googie architecture, which had its beginnings here in Southern California.
+Unlike other cities that preserve their history, LA has a penchant for tearing things and places down like much of the novelty or Googie architecture we used to have which had its beginnings here in Southern California.
 We are also blessed with so many wonderful art deco buildings, along with some of the greatest movie palaces ever built.
 In the four thousand and so odd square miles of LA county, there is an abundance of vintage neon signs still around.
 It’s something that I’ve found fascinating since I was a kid.
 LA has its diversity be it in culture, ethnicity or topography.
 For someone who likes to take pictures, it’s nothing but a treasure trove”

-Mark's photography work has also seen exhibitions in some of LA’s best galleries including shows at the Annex Gallery, Art Share LA, Exchange LA, Groundwork Gallery, Charlies Place, L'Art pour L'Art , Salon Gallery, Gallery 1927 and in Northern California at the Gallery at 1000 Van Ness in San Fransisco CA. Bedford Gallery at the Lesher Center for the Arts in Wanut CA. Fine Arts Gallery, San Mateo County Fair Fine Arts Galleria along with having displayed his work at several Los Angeles restaurants and other busisnesses
+Mark's photography work has also seen exhibitions in some of LA’s best galleries including shows at the Los Angeles Fine Arts Gallery, Annex Gallery, Art Share LA, Exchange LA, Groundwork Gallery, Charlies Place, L'Art pour L'Art , Salon Gallery, Gallery 1927 and in Northern California at the Gallery at 1000 Van Ness in San Fransisco CA. Bedford Gallery at the Lesher Center for the Arts in Wanut CA. Fine Arts Gallery, San Mateo County Fair Fine Arts Galleria along with having displayed his work at several Los Angeles restaurants and other busisnesses